Why Use a Coach (Various Ways and Reasons)

 A coach might be somewhat like a mentor, or like having a fresh second brain when you’re having trouble seeing the path clearly.

-Many companies pay for their leaders to have a credentialed coach, because they see that it helps.
+Many companies pay for their leaders to have a credentialed executive coach, because they see that it helps them be more effective leaders.

 There seem to be 3 classic ways for why and how someone accesses a coach.
 All three are valid.
 I want to alert you to all three, to help you understand some possibilities.

-At first, many people come to coaching with a specific goal in mind.
-In my case, people might come to me with goals such as finding a new career path, building confidence, or growing a business.
+At first, many people come to it with a specific goal in mind.
+In my case, people might come to me with goals, such as finding a new career path, building confidence, growing a business, or finding work/life balance as a highly sensitive person.

 They see coaching as something to help them get through a transition.
 They might imagine it will be a short-term thing.